smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 ### Poor Man's Dependency Injection Container

 What if we could use a single class to get any dependency we wanted?
-Instead of a Factory, we could have Super Dictionary where add how to create types then get fully created instances back.
+Instead of a Factory, we could have a Dictionary keyed on types where the values define how to create any class.
+We could then create any class the Dictionary knows about.

-In this section we are going to create a really simple class to do just that.
+In this section, we are going to create a really simple class to do just that.
 Our very own simple Dependency Injection Container.

 Why is it called a Container?
 It will contain all our application's dependencies.